elucid503/Synthara-Redux/README.md

 ## Overview

 Unlike many other bots which use FFMPEG or a similar executable for audio processing, Synthara-Redux provides music streaming capabilities with real-time and native audio transcoding.
-The bot searches YouTube for music, downloads and processes audio streams, and plays them directly in Discord voice channels with minimal latency and high audio quality.
+The bot searches YouTube for music, downloads and processes audio streams, and plays them directly in Discord voice channels with minimal latency and high (enough) audio quality.

 ## Audio Processing Pipeline